Aspie96/blog/content/posts/freedom_of_expression.md

 - Plain misdeeds with no redeeming social importance which are ill-intended or likely to be harmful, such as fraud, dealing in child pornography and credible threats of illegal violence, don't and shouldn't fall within the scope of free speech.
 - Where some other fundamental right necessarily conflicts with freedom of speech, a reasonable balance needs to be found between the two.
 Freedom of speech should be held in very high consideration when finding such trade-offs.
 - Freedom from government censorship should be strongly protected.
 Generally, speech which is currently legal either in the US or the EU should be legal worldwide.
 - It must be legally allowed to criticize the law, as well as to endorse policies, whether such policies are desirable or not.
-- It is acceptable to criticize the law even when such criticism is itself illegal.
 Laws that prohibit criticism of the legal status quo are illegitimate.
 - Practice of journalism shouldn't be subject to formalities or legal requirements, such as registration in a public registry.
 - Offensive speech, including blasphemy and flag desecration, should be legally allowed.
 - Hate speech and similarly disgraceful expressions of abhorrent ideas should be countered with words, not trough violence or suppression.